Glossary Terms

 Rely on backup to protect against loss, mistakes, or attacks.

-Common risks without OneDrive Backup
+Common risks without Microsoft 365 OneDrive Backup

 Even with Microsoft’s built-in tools, OneDrive alone isn’t enough to protect your data.
 Without a proper backup, you’re exposed to real risks, many of which you may not catch in time.